eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2020-08-25-Boto3-Unable-to-Locate-Creds.md

 We set our `environment` as `AWS_PROFILE=default` so that boto3 will know to read the configuration for the `default` environment.
 For multiple environments you can configure `AWS_PROFILE=<your environment here>`

-I hope this article will be of help to anyone who encounters a similar issue.
+I hope this article will be of help to anyone who encounters a similar issue. :smile: :thumbsup: